 Eusebio Diaz is the Episcopal Health Foundation’s Chief of Staff, serving as a strategist and advisor to the President and CEO, and overseeing a diverse portfolio of EHF projects.
 Eusebio has more than 20 years of experience in strategy and program development for nonprofits and philanthropic organizations in Texas.
 Prior to joining EHF, Eusebio served as Vice President of Programs for the Baptist Health Foundation of San Antonio, where he supervised the distribution of more than $85 million in funding over 13 years.
 A United States Air Force veteran, Eusebio holds a Bachelor of Arts in Anthropology and a Master of Arts in Bicultural-Bilingual Studies from the University of Texas at San Antonio.
 He served two terms on the board of Philanthropy Southwest and is a founding member of the Asset Funders Network of San Antonio.

 Chief Administrative Officer

-Susybelle oversees the business operations of the Foundation, including human resources and information technology.
+Susybelle Gosslee oversees EHF's business operations, including human resources and information technology.
 She also liaises with Diocesan staff providing finance, accounting and investment support.